dafer45/TBTK/doc/Manual.md

 It is therefore a good coding practice to first focus on writing a functional program and to then profile it to find eventual bottlenecks.
 Optimization effort can then be spent on those parts of the code where it really matters.
 Doing so allows for a high level of abstraction to be maintained, which reduces development time and makes the code more readable and thereby less error prone.
-To help with profiling code, TBTK has a simple to use Timer class which can be used either as a timestamp stack or as an accumulators.
+To help with profiling code, TBTK has a simple to use Timer class which can be used either as a timestamp stack or as a set of accumulators.
 It is also possible to mix the two modes, using the timestamp stack for some measurements while simultaneously using the accumulators for other.

 # Timestamp stack {#TimestampStack}